aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## DHCP Scope of This Case

 This case focuses on DHCP client-side troubleshooting.
 The DHCP server itself was not configured.
-The task was to restore automatic IPv4/DNS settings on Windows clients, request a new DHCP lease, and verify that each device received a valid IP address, subnet mask, default gateway, and DNS configuration.
+The task was to remove incorrect static IPv4/DNS settings, restore automatic IPv4/DNS configuration on Windows clients, request a new DHCP lease, and verify that each device received a valid IP address, subnet mask, default gateway, and DNS configuration.

 ---